john-science/python_for_scientists/classes/15_sqlite3/lecture_15.md

     import sqlite3
     con = sqlite3.connect('secret_agents.db')

+To run almost any code against your database, you will need to create a cursor:

+    cursor = con.cursor()

 At the end of your work, it is important to close your database connection:

     con.close()